How can environmental sustainability be incorporated into economic measurements?

 On Wednesday 2 March the Environmental Audit Committee will be holding its second and final evidence session of its mini-inquiry, Aligning the UK’s economic goals with environmental sustainability.

 The Committee is exploring how environmental sustainability could be incorporated better into the economic measurements that guide Government policy.

-Among the issues likely to be discussed on Wednesday are:
+Among the issues likely to be discussed today are:

 - Whether there is a tension between fiscal sustainability and environmental sustainability;